 Ready to start a kids’ room project?
 Follow our guide and we’ll take you through all the steps necessary to create a room with flexibility built in that’ll be a hit with them as well as you.
-And when you're done, check out our kids' room design ideas for tons of inspiring ideas to copy.
+And when you're done, check out our kids' room design ideas and children's small bedroom design ideas for tons of inspiring ideas to copy.

 How to choose kids’ bedroom paint

 Before you think about paint colour ideas for your kid's room, consider the type of paint you’re going to use: